Origin of the Bench / Evolution of my Practice

 At the same time, I am aware that the latest, cutting-edge science has revealed that we live in an electric universe.
 (There are many reasons for believing it to be true, not the least of which is that fact that it is a theoretical model that explains just about everything from the sub-atomic scale to the galactic.)

 My YouTube U playlist contains dozens of videos that began my education on this topic.
 One fine day, I'll get them organized in a sequence.
-Another book will then summarize their contents present the videos as a sequence of lectures and demonstrations that elucidate the convincing evidence for the Electric Universe model.
+Another book will then summarize the videos and present them as a sequence of lectures and demonstrations that elucidate the convincing evidence for the Electric Universe model.

 The important point, here, is that when I am aware of myself as an energy being, and am simultaneously aware of the energy that pervades the universe, I become acutely aware of myself as a droplet in a vast ocean of energy.